-Monster Road is a documentary feature exploring the wildly fantastic worlds of legendary animator Bruce Bickford.
+Monster Road is a documentary feature exploring the wildly fantastic worlds of the late Seattle animator Bruce Bickford (1947-2019).
 Tracing the origins of Bickford’s iconoclastic worldview, the film journeys back to his childhood in a competitive household during the paranoia of the Cold War, and examines Bickford's relationship with his ailing father, George.

 Bruce is the sole caretaker of his father George, a retired aerospace engineer of the Cold War era who faces the tragic onset of Alzheimer’s disease.
 George’s talents for maximizing the use of space within missiles are mirrored by his son’s microcosmic animations, often featuring dozens of matchstick-sized figures fighting battles on a set the size of a dinner plate.